SDGforskning/sdg-strings/SDG10_query_action_WoS.md

           OR (("person$" OR "people$" OR "adult$") NEAR/3 ("vulnerable" OR "marginali$ed" OR "disadvantaged" OR "discriminated" OR "displaced*" OR "trans" OR "intersex" OR "older" OR "old" OR "elderly" OR "retired" OR "indigenous"))
           OR "disabled" OR "disabilities" OR "disability"
-          OR "elderly" OR "elders" OR "pensioners" OR "vulnerable seniors" OR "unemployed" OR "sexual minorit*" OR "LGBT*" OR "lesbian$" OR "gay" OR "bisexual" OR "transgender*" OR "non-binar*" OR "nonbinar*" OR "queer$" OR "intersex*" OR"gender$"
+          OR "elderly" OR "elders" OR "pensioners" OR "vulnerable seniors" OR "unemployed" OR "sexual minorit*" OR "LGBT*" OR "lesbian$" OR "gay" OR "bisexual" OR "transgender*" OR "non-binar*" OR "nonbinar*" OR "queer$" OR "intersex*" OR "gender$"
           OR "living with HIV" OR "living with AIDS" OR "ethnic minorit*" OR "minority group$" OR "refugee$" OR "migrant$" OR "immigrant$" OR "asylum*" OR "indigenous group$"